Boosting Engagement and Efficiency Through Communication and Ownership

 ∗ ∗ ∗

 Thanks for making it this far!
-I truly appreciate your time in exploring my work, and I hope you could find my expertise in problem discovery and strategic recommendation valuable to your team.
+I truly appreciate your time in exploring my work, and I hope you could find my expertise in systems thinking, problem discovery and strategic recommendation valuable to your team.
 If you’re interested in diving deeper into the design process, I’d love to share my passion with you!